vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article1-notes-on-video.md

 **1. Don’t wait: write**

 Different models of writing research paper exists.
 One of the most command one is **Idea -> Research ->  Write Paper**.
 Instead of model mentioned, the following one is more appropriate **Idea -> Write Paper -> Research**.
 Because writing papers is a primary mechanisms for doing research (not just for reporting it).
-Try to put any idea on the paper (take a note) and if it’s possible – discuss or present it to other people.
+Try to put any idea on the paper (take a note) and if its' possible - discuss or present it to other people.

 **2. Identify your key idea**